larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The moderation policy goals are as follows:

-- Apply consistent, fair, and timely moderation of communication across all public IETF participation channels and participation forums;
+- Apply consistent, fair, and timely moderation of communication across all public IETF participation channels and participation fora;
   without regard to one's position or previous contributions;
 - Appeals are available to address disagreements about moderation actions;
 - Balance transparency against both privacy of individuals involved and further